27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Geneva is the capital of Switzerland

-Geneva and Zurich may have reputations as world cultural centers, but the capital is actually Bern, the country’s fifth largest city.
+Geneva and Zurich may have reputations as world cultural centers, but the capital of Switzerland is actually Bern, the country’s fifth largest city.
 It’s worth a visit, if only because every international visitor is given a Toblerone chocolate bar as a welcome gift.

 Neirfy/Shutterstock